SoftwareAG/c8y-docs/content/edge-k8s/installing-edge-on-k8-bundle/install-edge.md

 This command allows you to view the details about the installation of **c8yedge** in the **c8yedge** namespace.

 {{< c8y-admon-info >}}
-Substitute the Edge name and namespace name, which is currently “c8yedge” in the command, with the specific Edge name and namespace name you've specified in your Edge CR.
+Substitute the Edge name and namespace name, which is currently *c8yedge* in the command, with the specific Edge name and namespace name you have specified in your Edge CR.
 {{< /c8y-admon-info >}}

 You can also follow the events raised for the Edge CR by running the command below: